brianlangseth-NOAA/Spatial-Workshop-SPASAM/README.md

 Completing the Life Cycle: Accounting for Pre-Recruit Dynamics in Spatial Population Models by Incorporating Larval Agent-Based Model Outputs
 Daniel R. Goethel Aaron M. Berger Katelyn Bosley, et al.

+UPDATE Oct, 2021

+During the Spatial Assessment Modeling Workshop simulations (see https://github.com/carenbarcelo-NOAA/Spatial-Assessment-Modeling-Workshop) we noticed that the Estimation model .dat file does not aligh with the .tpl nor the operating model output.
+We updated the .tpl and the .exe to match the output from the operation model.